Pilbara: 21st century

+There are many Aboriginal corporations across the Pilbara, some of which administer Native Title responsibilities, and others which focus on social, health, and education outcomes.
+Since 2022, the Ngarluma Yindjibarndi Foundation Ltd (NYFL), under the leadership of Yindjibarndi man Michael Woodley, and CEO Sean-Paul Stephens, has become known as one of most impactful organisations in Western Australia, given its focus on advocacy and influence on social and economic policy.

 Climate

 The climate of the Pilbara is arid and tropical.
 It experiences high temperatures and low irregular rainfall that follows the summer cyclones.
 During the summer months, maximum temperatures exceed 32 C almost every day, and temperatures in excess of 45 C are not uncommon.
 Winter temperatures rarely drop below 10 C on the coast; however, inland temperatures as low as 0 C are occasionally recorded.

 The Pilbara town of Marble Bar set a world record of most consecutive days of maximum temperatures of 100 degrees Fahrenheit (37.8 degrees Celsius) or more, during a period of 160 such days from 31 October 1923 to 7 April 1924.

 The average annual rainfall in the region is between 200 and 350 mm.
 Almost all of the Pilbara's rainfall occurs between December and May, usually with occasional heavy downpours in thunderstorms or tropical cyclones.
 The period from June to November is usually completely rainless, with warm to very hot and sunny conditions.
 Like most of the north coast of Australia, the coastal areas of the Pilbara experience occasional tropical cyclones.
 The frequency of cyclones crossing the Pilbara coast is about 7 every 10 years.
 Due to the low population density in the Pilbara region, cyclones rarely cause large scale destruction or loss of life.